stAItuned/30DaysOfMachineLearningEngineering/README.md

 Here is reported the potential value of **inexpensive predictions**.
 If we are able to develop a model which predicts a large number of observations at nearly-zero cost, we would be able to automatize the process that before that, was probably done by hand.

 However, the mistakes have to be taken into account.
 There is always a trade-off to bear in mind.
 How many mistakes does it make on average?
 How much does a mistake cost to us?

+## Day 03 - Cost of a Machine Learning project

+Today we went through the second chapter of the “Machine Learning Engineering” book by Andriy Burkov.

+It covers the **preliminary stage of any ML project**.
+The key aspect of any project is the prioritization, based on estimated impact and costs.

+The **cost** of a ML project is mainly characterized by the **difficulty** of the problem, the cost of the **data** and the required level of **accuracy**.
+The latter is probably the trickiest because the relationship between cost and performances follows a **superlinear growth**

+The **first milestone** regards the difficulty of the problem, starting from already available solutions (if any) and ending with the requested computation power required.
+The **second milestone** is the data.
+It is important to understand whether the data is available and how does it cost to build the infrastructure, to label and to maintain the data.

+## Day 04 - Complexity of a Machine Learning project

+Today we went through the second chapter of the “Machine Learning Engineering” book by Andriy Burkov.

+It covers the **preliminary stage of any ML project**.
+The key aspect of any project is the prioritization, based on estimated impact and costs.

+Estimating the **complexity** of a ML project is everything but easy.
+To do so, the are different ways.

+- **Compare existing projects:** in can give an idea of the current state of the art
+- **Compare human performances**: this can help in order to evaluate a human benchmark in terms of time and performances.
+- **Benchmark on simpler scenarios**: try to simplify the problem and check whether if it is solvable.
+If so, you can start to make the model more complex in order to answer to broader requirements.